Hesperocyparis nevadensis

-Cupressus nevadensis, now reclassified as Hesperocyparis nevadensis, with the common name Paiute cypress, is a species of cypress tree native to a small area in Sierra Nevada of California, in the western United States.
+Hesperocyparis nevadensis is a species of western cypress tree with the common name Paiute cypress native to a small area in the Sierra Nevada Mountains of California in the western United States.
+It was formerly known as Cupressus nevadensis.

 Distribution

 The Paiute cypress grows in a small area of the Southern Sierra Nevada, within Kern County, California and Tulare County.
 It is found on soils of granitic origin at altitudes of 3000–6000 ft.
 It is found in pinyon/juniper and oak/pine woodlands, chaparral, and closed-cone-cypress forest habitats.

 The largest grove composed primarily of the species is located south of the town of Bodfish in the Lake Isabella region.
 There are eight or so other populations of much smaller, scattered stands in the Southern Sierras.

 Description

 Hesperocyparis nevadensis is a medium-sized evergreen tree with a conic crown, growing to heights of 10–25 m (exceptionally to 39 m), and a trunk diameter of up to 0.5 m (exceptionally to 1 m).
 The foliage grows in sparse, very fragrant, sprays varying from dull gray-green to glaucous blue-green in color.
 The leaves are scale-like, highly glandular, resinous and aromatic, 2–5 mm long, and produced on rounded (not flattened) shoots.

 The seed cones are globose to oblong, 25–55 mm long, with 6 or 8 (rarely 4 or 10) scales, green to brown at first, maturing gray or gray-brown about 20–24 months after pollination.
 The male cones are 3–5 mm long, and release pollen in February–March.

 The cones often remain closed for several years, only opening after the parent tree is killed in a wildfire, thereby allowing the seeds to colonize the bare ground exposed by the natural fire.